muratk5n/thirdwave/en/README.md

 Trick for pickled vegs; sometimes mfkers overdo the vinegar, or lemon in the preserving liquid, so drain, poke some holes on vegs with fork, then put fresh water in its place.
-Works.
 The liq inside veg will seep out back to the water, overall same flavor but lighter.

 ---